 The best part is, in a rice cooker, it takes around the same amount of time to cook the rice as it does to fry tofu for two.
 It’s a pretty hands-mind-feet-free recipe.

-We used to use white basmati rice but are in the middle of transitioning to the healthier, chewier brown rice.
+I used to use white basmati rice but am in the middle of transitioning to the healthier, chewier brown rice.
 The coconut results are completely different– and terrifying on the first switch– but I enjoy them both.
 White rice will give you a much creamier side dish, but brown rice will give you great leftovers for any time of the day.
 The latter will also appear to not absorb any of the coconut milk while cooking, but fear not, it all works out in the end. 🙂

 Coconut Rice with Lime

 Zest of 1 lime

 1. Rinse rice until water is no longer cloudy.
 For brown rice, soak for 20 minutes.